nuprl/retic_performance/gm-pepm-2018/talk/README.md

 [24]   Our research question is how fast these configurations run relative to
-        the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of configurations run with at most Dx overhead.
+        the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of configurations run with at most D times slower than Python.

 [25]   The method we use to answer this question is adapted from the method
         presented at POPL 2016 for Typed Racket.